Shopify/polaris/polaris.shopify.com/content/components/scrollable/index.md

   - fileName: scrollable-to-child-component.tsx
     title: To child component
     description: Use when you need to programmatically scroll a child component into view in the scrollable container.
 ---

-# Scrollable

-The scrollable component is a container for long form content, such as terms of service, that allows for scrolling so merchants can expose more text as they read.

----

 ## Best practices